Table of Contents |

 Lyrics & Lessons of Love (APPENDIX I) is a combination of poems and proverbs about the spiritual life.
 Both the poetry and the Lessons of Love or “sayings of light” flow from the lowest to the highest in the spiritual life.

 The Seven Sacraments (APPENDIX II) is a short summary of their origin in the life of Christ and reference in Sacred Scripture.
-The sacraments are, for Catholics, central to the spiritual life.
-They give us grace to follow in the footsteps of our Savior and to grow in union with God, especially in the Holy Eucharist (Holy Communion) where we receive, whole and entire, the Risen Lord Jesus Christ, insofar as our soul is open, and the Sacrament of Confession where our sin is forgiven and the spiritual obstacles to His grace are removed.
+The sacraments are, for Catholics, intrinsic to the spiritual life.
+They give us grace to follow in the footsteps of our Savior and to grow in union with God, especially in the Holy Eucharist (Holy Communion) where we receive the Risen Lord Jesus Christ, though hidden from our eyes, and the Sacrament of Confession where our sin is forgiven.

 The Spiritual Life (APPENDIX III) is divided into three sections.
 The first section, Some Notes, fills in some gaps about the spiritual life that were not previously covered in the book.
 The second section, A Journey, Battle or Relationship, gives a simple summary of the spiritual life as seen from each of these three viewpoints.
 The third section, The Three Ages, goes over, in short order, the same spiritual journey as the first two parts of the book, but it only covers some of the main characteristics of the spiritual journey to holiness and union with God.